btjones-me/fraud-pycaret-demonstration/README.md

 fraud-pycaret-demonstration
 ==============================

-A short demonstration of using PyCaret to tackle transaction fraud.
+A short demonstration using PyCaret to tackle transaction fraud.

 The following project contains an example data science workflow for a short project, conducting exploratory data analysis, and building machine learning modelling pipelines (and in this case, experimenting with the new PyCaret package).